 Biblical Hebrew – 300 hours / 18 credits

 Hist.
 Geog. – 40 hours/6 credits & 18 days of study tours

 Certificate in Biblical Hebrew for Translators

 During the graduation ceremony a Certificate of Completion is presented by the Rothberg International School, Hebrew University of Jerusalem to each student.
 Students can also order transcripts for the program from the university.
 The credits are transferable to universities abroad.

 Click here to see the high level of professionalism and experience of our instructors over the years.

-- Candidate must successfully complete an exam, indicating adequate knowledge of first year Biblical Hebrew vocabulary and grammar.
+- Candidate must successfully complete an exam which proves adequate knowledge of the fundamentals Biblical Hebrew vocabulary and grammar.